Skip to primary navigation Skip to content Skip to footer

 Boat Diving in Maui

-You can access many Maui dive spots from shore, but everything else requires a boat trip.
-Maui’s two famous boat diving locations are the crescent-shaped Molokini Crater (between Maui and Kahoolawe) and Lanai’s Cathedrals.
-The island of Lana’i sits closest to Maui divided by a fairly calm channel.
-Advanced certified scuba divers can visit the island of Molokai to experience some of the best Hammerhead Shark diving in the world.
-Go Hammerhead Shark diving in June for the chance to see 100-plus sharks!
+You can access many dive spots in Maui from the shore, but a boat trip is necessary for other locations.
+Two of Maui’s most popular boat diving sites are the crescent-shaped Molokini Crater between Maui and Kahoolawe and Lanai’s Cathedrals.
+The island of Lanai is the closest to Maui, with a relatively calm channel separating them.
+Advanced certified scuba divers can also visit the island of Molokai, which offers some of the best Hammerhead Shark diving in the world.
+For the best chance to see more than 100 Hammerhead sharks, consider diving in June!

-Scuba diving by boat near the island of Lanai provides impressive rock formations, where you can experience kicking your fins through small caverns and lava tubes.
-It is exhilarating to be out on the open Pacific Ocean and descend into an abyss of geological formations.
+Scuba diving by boat near the island of Lanai offers impressive rock formations where you can kick your fins through small caverns and lava tubes.
+It is exhilarating to be out in the open Pacific Ocean and descend into an abyss of geological formations.
 The excitement of exploring depths of up to 130 feet can make that dawn check-in worth it!
 Moray Eels, various nudibranchs, frogfish, spiny lobsters, and the occasional White Tip Reef Shark bring a delicate balance of sea life to the impressive underwater topography.

-On calm days at Molokini Crater, scuba divers with advanced certifications can dive the backside wall.
-Molokini’s back wall makes an ideal playground for experienced scuba divers!
-The back wall drops to about 200 feet.
-This dive site looks similar to scuba diving in Dahab, Egypt.
+On calm days at Molokini Crater, scuba divers with advanced certifications can explore the backside wall.
+Molokini’s back wall makes an ideal playground for experienced scuba divers, dropping to about 200 feet.
+This dive site is similar to scuba diving in Dahab, Egypt.

-Scuba divers craving a wreck dive can visit the Carthaginian in Lahaina.
-Resting at about 100 feet, the intentionally sunk Carthaginian was laid to rest in 2005.
-Since then, it has amassed new coral colonies that attract big schools of fish, Nudibranchs, and White Tip Reef Sharks.
-You might even see a passing Humpback Whale here in January or February!
+Scuba divers looking for an exciting wreck dive should check out the Carthaginian in Lahaina.
+The ship, which the County of Maui intentionally sunk in 2005, rests at a depth of about 100 feet.
+Since its sinking, the Carthaginian has become covered in new coral, attracting enormous schools of fish, Nudibranchs, and White Tip Reef Sharks.
+You might even spot a passing Humpback Whale during January or February!

 The Hawaiian islands face exposure to extreme weather conditions.
 All islands in the chain are profoundly affected by trade winds and swell.
 When you go boat diving, remember Maui’s ocean can be rough.
 All scuba divers prone to seasickness must consider preventative measures before getting on the boat.